SchokiCoder/book_modern_c/src/13_build-routines.md

 to just:
 `make`

-At first you might say: "No problem, i just have to type it once, and then get it back with my arrow keys."
+At first you might say: "No problem, I just have to type it once, and then get it back with my arrow keys."
 That statement will be proven wrong in this chapter, unless you write some small source file, and work with it for just one session.